Johann Wolfgang von Goethe (1749—1832)

 Goethe’s alternative relies upon his ideas of morphology and polarity.
 Just as the study of a plant had to proceed from the empirical observation of a great variety of particulars in order to intuit the Urphänomen that was common to all of them, so too should a Farbenlehre proceed from as great a variety of natural observations as possible.
 Whereas Newton universalizes from a controlled and artificial experiment, Goethe thinks “[i]t is useless to attempt to express the nature of a thing abstractedly.
 Effects we can perceive, and a complete history of those effects would, in fact, sufficiently define the nature of the thing itself.
 We should try in vain to describe a man’s character, but let his acts be collected and an idea of the character will be presented to us.
 The colors are acts of lights; its active and passive modifications: thus considered we may expect from them some explanation respecting life itself,” (Goethe 1970, xxxvii).
 These ‘acts’ of light reveal the same coordinate tension found in the rest of polarized nature.
 A light beam is no static thing with a substantial ontological status, but an oppositional tension that we perceive only relationally.
 Through careful observation of their interplay alone do we apprehend color.
 As defined by Goethe, “color is an elementary phenomenon in nature adapted to the sense of vision; a phenomenon which, like all others, exhibits itself by separation and contrast, by commixture and union, by augmentation and neutralization, by communication and dissolution: under these general terms its nature may be best comprehended,” (Goethe 1970, liv).
 Color arises from the polarity of light and darkness.
 Darkness is not the absence of light, as both Newton and most contemporary theorists believe, but its essential antipode, and thereby an integral part of color.

 Through a series of experiments on his thesis that color is really the interplay of light and dark, Goethe discovered a peculiarity that seemed to confute the Newtonian system.
 If Newton is right that color is the result of dividing pure light, then there should be only one possible order to the spectrum, according to the frequency of the divided light.
 But there are clearly two ways to produce a color spectrum: with a light beam projected in a dark room, and with a shadow projected within a lighted room.
 Something bright, seen through something turbid, appears yellow.
 If the turbidity of the medium gradually increases, then what had appeared as yellow passes over into yellowish-red and eventually into bright-red as its frequency proportionally decreases.
-Something dark, seen through something turbid, appears blue; with a decreasing turbity, it appears violent.
+Something dark, seen through something turbid, appears blue; with a decreasing turbity, it appears violet.
 The color produced also depends upon the color of the material on which the light or shadow is cast.
 If a white light is projected above a dark boundary, the light extends a blue-violet edge into the dark area.
 A shadow projected above a light boundary, on the other hand, yields a red-yellow edge.
 When the distances between the projection and the surface are increased, the boundaries will eventually overlap.
 Done in a lighted room, the result of the overlap is green.
 The same procedure conducted in a dark room, however, produces magenta.
 If Newton was correct that only the bending of the light beam affects the given color, then neither the relative brightness of the room, the color of the background, nor the introduction of shadow should have altered the resultant color.

 Reversing the artificial conditions of Newton’s original experiment, Goethe reformulated the problem of color to account for the role of both the observer and his or her context.
 Alongside the physical issues involved with optics, Goethe thus also realized the aesthetic conditions in the human experience of color.
 The perceptual capacities of the brain and eye, and their situatedness in a real world of real experience must be considered essential conditions of how colors could be seen.
 But while his observations of the double color-spectrum are intriguing, Goethe’s physiognomic speculations as to how the subject renders perceptual experience are, even by his contemporary standards, quite amateur.
 His reification of darkness, moreover, remains difficult to conceptualize coherently, much less to accept.